MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/using-the-mfpf-sdk/live-update/index.md

 ```

 ### Cache expiration
-The `expirationInSec` value that is defined in the adapter **Configurations** tab dictates the length of time until the caching expires.
+The `expirationPeriod` value that is defined in the adapter **Configurations** tab dictates the length of time until the caching expires.